Before you continue to use RealWealth

-Top 9 States with No Income Tax in 2020
+Top 9 States with No Income Tax

-I think it’s safe to say that everybody wants to lower their tax bill.
-One way to do this is to live in a state that does not tax your income.
-Currently, nine states in the U.S. don’t tax wages, with two states (New Hampshire and Tennessee) phasing out all taxes on investment income and interest by the year 2025.
+It’s safe to say that everybody wants to lower their tax bill.
+One way to do this is to live in one of the states with no income tax.
+Nine U.S. states currently don’t tax wages.
+Two states (New Hampshire and Tennessee) are phasing out all taxes on investment income and interest by 2025.
+In addition, 11 states do not tax retirees’ income, and 20 states exempt all military retirement pay from taxation for retired veterans.

 Top 9 States with No Income Tax 2020

-#1 – Alaska
+#1 Alaska

 Alaska has no income tax or sales tax.
-The state and local tax burden, which includes income, property, sales, and excise taxes is only 5.10% of personal income, making Alaska the lowest in the nation.
-Keep in mind that the cost of living in Alaska is high, due in large part to its remote location.
+The state and local tax burden, which includes income, property, sales, and excise taxes, is only 5.10% of personal income, making Alaska the lowest in the nation.
+Keep in mind that the cost of living in Alaska is high due in large part to its remote location.

 Total Tax Burden: 5.10%

-#2 – Tennessee
+#2 Tennessee

 Total Tax Burden: 6.28%

-#3 – Florida
+#3 Florida

 Total Tax Burden: 6.56%

-#4 – New Hampshire
+#4 New Hampshire

 Total Tax Burden: 6.86%

-#5 – South Dakota
+#5 South Dakota

 Total Tax Burden: 7.28%

-#6 – Wyoming
+#6 Wyoming

 Total Tax Burden: 7.51%

-#7 – Texas
+#7 Texas

 Personal income tax in Texas is forbidden in the state’s constitution.
 As such, the Lone Star state counts on money from sales and excise taxes.
 With higher sales and property taxes, the overall tax burden for residents is 8.18%, ranking 18th in the nation.